Craig updates a previous letter and begins an annual tradition.

 Dad didn’t agree with most of the government mandated restrictions and, quite frankly, neither did I. God forbid we expressed that view publicly…or should I say, Science forbid?
 We’d darkly joke that once we started joking about it and making fun of it, the invisible COVID monster would hear us and come for us.

 So he and we abided.
 Begrudgingly, but we abided.
-Yes, we wore our masks and we socially distanced and we washed our hands as the infinitely wise Dr. Arwady and Dr. Ezike told all the good little boys and girls of Illinois to do if they wanted a treat and wanted Santa to come.
-We abided the requirements even if it meant that, rather than walk his daughter down the aisle, Dad walked her from her apartment bedroom to the apartment living room.
-Yes, we abided, even if that meant Dad didn’t get to see his first grandson as much as he would have wanted and show him off to family and friends and all around town and, trust me, he would have wanted to every minute of every day.
+We had to wear our masks and “socially distance” and listen to the infantile reminders to wash our hands as the infinitely wise Dr. Arwady and Dr. Ezike told all the good little boys and girls of Illinois to do if they wanted a treat and wanted Santa to come.
+We abided the requirements because the Dr. Fauci’s and others had the whole world whipped into a hysteria the likes of which I’ve never before seen nor do I hope to see again and because you couldn’t live a relatively normal modern life without doing so.
+We abided the requirements even if it meant that, rather than walk his daughter down the aisle as planned, Dad walked her from her apartment bedroom to the apartment living room.
+Yes, we abided, even if that meant Dad didn’t get to show off his first grandson to family and friends and all around town and, trust me, he would have wanted to every minute of every day.

 As I alluded above, Dad was never the type to worry his family over things that were bothering him.
 That was extra true this year with some of his children preparing for some of life’s biggest events and the last thing he was going to do was put his kid’s major life events in jeopardy.